-The Songhai are located in the northwestern region of Burkina Faso, near the border of Niger.
+The Songhai are located in the northeastern region of Burkina Faso, near the border of Niger.
 Some Songhai live near to the desert, where there is little water and sparse vegetation.
 Sizable Songhai communities can also be found in the nearby countries of Nigeria, Niger, and Mali.
 A small number also live in Benin.

 The Songhai trace their origin to the eighth century kingdom of Za.
 Islam was embraced as early as 1010, but it was mixed with their original beliefs in spirits of the river, soil, and wild game.
 The Za dynasty endured to the end of the sixteenth century, when it was conquered by the Sultan of Morocco.

 The Songhai are almost entirely Muslim, and so is over half of the population of Burkina Faso.
 Strong political ties with Libya have strengthened Muslim influence within the country.

 Songhai settlements usually consist of round, mud or thatched dwellings with straw roofs.
 Today, an increasing number of villagers live in rectangular mud brick houses with corrugated tin roofs.
 Songhai settlements along the Niger River contain many rice fields and garden plots.
 Villages farther from the river are surrounded by bush areas and cultivated fields.
 Cowpeas, groundnuts, and manioc are the usual crops, but millet is grown from June to September during the brief rainy season.
 Farming is considered noble labor among the Songhai and is for men only.
 The women have gardens in which they grow mangoes, guavas, citrus fruits, papayas, dates, and bananas during the hot, dry season.
 They also cultivate carrots, tomatoes, peppers, cabbages, and various types of squash.
 Most of the garden work is done by family members.
 In addition to farming, the Songhai also raise some livestock.